s7manth/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If the student name is greater than 50 characters, the full name may not be displayed entirely.
-A recommended workaround is to use initials instead.
-A student can also have any number of tags (including 0).
+If the entered student name has more than 50 characters, the entire name may not be displayed.
+A recommended usage is to use initials instead. <br>A student can also have any number of tags (including 0).
 </div>

 Examples:

 * `add n/John Doe a/A1234567L e/johnd@example.com m/CS2030S g/B12G`
-* `add n/Betsy Crowe t/friend e/bcrowe@example.com m/CS2100 g/T1 a/a0123456x t/needshelp`
+* `add n/Betsy t/friend e/btsy@example.com m/CS2100 g/T1 a/a0123456x t/needshelp`

 #### Adding students from a CSV file: `import-csv`

-Adds multiple students by importing a Comma Separated Values (CSV) file, forgoing the hassle of adding students one by one with the `add` command above.
+Adds multiple students by importing a Comma Separated Values (CSV) file.
+This forgoes the hassle of adding students one by one with the `add` command above.

 Format: `import-csv PATH-TO-FILE`